 For artists and educators whose work centers on human sexuality, finding financial support can be extremely difficult.
-The Effing Foundation is launching a grant program to help meet this need.
+The Effing Foundation runs a grant program to help meet this need.

 If you're curious about the type of work we fund, check out our list of past grant recipients.